This article is a list of programming languages that I have learned. Please note that I have learned them, which means I have not mastered them.

 I tried to create two websites by using ASP.

 One was a small alumni record.
-It was when we were about to graduate from the junior high school, and everyone was exchanging information with others.
-At that time, everyone had a alumni book that others could write information on it.
+It was when we were about to graduate from junior high school, and everyone was exchanging information with others.
+At that time, everyone had an alumni book that others could write information on it.
 However, I wanted to create an alumni recorder online so that everyone could share information online in the same place.
-You can imagine it like a Facebook.
+You can imagine it like Facebook.
 My parents knew this and encouraged me to do that.
 I bought more books (there was a book that had a specific example about how to write an alumni record website) and followed the instruction to design the user interface, set up the database, and create the website.
-However, before I could finish it, my junior high school life was ending, and I had to handle senior high school problem.
+However, before I could finish it, my junior high school life was ending, and I had to handle senior high school problems.